MagicMirrorOrg/MagicMirror-Documentation/configuration/autostart.md

 ```

 Notes:
-- Why XAUTHORITY?
-The XAUTHORITY environment variable points to the X11 authentication file (usually ~/.Xauthority).
-This file contains authentication credentials for the display server.
-Even on modern Wayland-based systems (like Raspberry Pi OS Bookworm), MagicMirror runs via Xwayland for compatibility, which still requires X11-style authentication.
-Without it, the application cannot connect to the display.
 - %h is a systemd placeholder for the user’s home directory (e.g., /home/server).
 It’s safer than hardcoding paths.
 - Logging note: By default, this service does not write logs to disk to avoid excessive writes on SD cards.
 If you need logs for debugging, uncomment the StandardOutput and StandardError lines in the service file.
 Remember to disable them again after troubleshooting.
-The file is overwritten on every restart (due to file: mode).
+The file is overwritten on every restart (due to `file:` mode).

 #### Enable and start the service